niko-lay/tg-ig-video-downloader/Readme.md

-Telegram bot which download video from instagram in TG grops from posted links
+Telegram bot which downloads video from instagram in TG groups from posted links